A Perfect Fall Road Trip Getaway — Right Outside Washington, DC

 Whether you’re looking for a vibrant nightlife in an urban setting or a relaxing day of historic sightseeing, Montgomery County, Maryland is the perfect weekend getaway.

 Get everyone in the car, load up your favorite playlist and head to Montgomery County, Maryland this weekend.
-An easy four-hour drive from Pittsburgh offers a cornucopia of authentic dining experiences, local libations, outdoor adventures and historic treasures.
+An easy drive from anywhere in the Capital Region, the county offers a cornucopia of authentic dining experiences, local libations, outdoor adventures and historic treasures.

 Montgomery County’s proximity to Washington, DC makes it easy to take the Metro Red Line to the National Mall and Smithsonian Museums.
 Continue your historic journey in Montgomery County by visiting the Great Falls Tavern Visitor Center in the Chesapeake & Ohio Canal National Historical Park, National Capital Trolley Museum and the Woodlawn Manor Cultural Park’s Underground Railroad Experience.